Social Network Heterogeneity Promotes Depolarization of Multidimensional Correlated Opinions: Vanishing threshold on social networks

-\emph{Empirical networks.} To check the validity of our theoretical prediction in a more general scenario than the synthetic UCM model, we performed simulations of the social compass model on a set of 25 real social networks representing user-user interactions in online networking platforms, such as direct messages or friendship connections.
-Networks range in sizes between $N = 10^3$ and $N = 3 \times 10^6$ and have different levels of degree heterogeneity; see SM IIIB for details.
-In the simulations, we consider again the case of a constant conviction ($\alpha \to \infty$), so that $\lambda_c^\mathrm{MF} = 1$.
-In Figure~\ref{fig:real_fits} we present a scatter plot of the inverse of the numerically estimated thresholds $1/\lambda_c$ as a function of the largest eigenvalue $\Lambda_m$ computed for each network.
+To check the validity of our theoretical prediction in a more general scenario than the synthetic UCM model, we perform simulations of the social compass model on a set of 25 real social networks representing user-user interactions in online networking platforms, such as direct messages or friendship connections.
+Networks range in sizes between $N = 10^3$ and $N = 3 \times 10^6$ and have different levels of degree heterogeneity; see A-E for details.
+In Figure~\ref{fig:real_fits}(a) we present a scatter plot of the inverse of the numerically estimated thresholds $1/\lambda_c$ as a function of the largest eigenvalue $\Lambda_m$ computed for each network.
 As we can see, the perturbation theory provides an excellent prediction of the threshold value for all the different empirical networks considered, confirming the linear scaling, Eq.~\eqref{eq:threshold_QMF}, depicted as a black dashed line.

-\emph{Discussion.} Here we showed that the depolarization threshold of the social compass model, within a population characterized by heterogeneous social interactions, can be very small.
-This indicates that even a weak social influence among individuals may be able to trigger consensus.
-This result is particularly relevant since most empirical social networks are highly heterogeneous, so it could be easier to reduce opinion polarization in these realistic settings.
-A smaller depolarization threshold for increasingly heterogeneous social networks can be understood by the presence of highly connected nodes (hubs) extending their social influence to a large number of nodes, while the social influence they receive from those neighbors is averaged down.
-Therefore, the presence of hubs promotes the formation of consensus, decreasing the depolarization threshold.